Who Is Ted Danson?

 Ted Danson is an American actor born on December 29, 1947 in San Diego, California.
 Danson appeared on several TV shows in the 1970s to early '80s, most notably as Sam Malone in Cheers (1982).
 During the series’ eleven seasons, Danson won a Golden Globe Award, two Emmy Awards and several Emmy nominations.
 He earned another Golden Globe Award for his role in the TV miniseries Something About Amelia (1984) and received acclaim for his role in the film Three Men and a Baby (1987).
-In 2011, he joined the cast of CSI: Crime Scene Investigation.
+From 2011 to 2015, he joined the cast of CSI: Crime Scene Investigation and currently stars in The Good Place.

 Danson first achieved national recognition for his portrayal of the skirt-chasing bartender Sam "Mayday" Malone on NBC's comedy series Cheers (1982).
 Danson played the role for 11 seasons, during which he earned a Golden Globe Award, two Emmy Awards, and several Emmy nominations.
 During this time, he also won a Golden Globe Award for Best Actor in a Miniseries for Something About Amelia (1984), as a father who seeks help for sexually abusing his daughter.